National Museum of Ireland: Name and new building

 Giescke was the first to refer to the museum as the "National Museum of Ireland", in 1832, in his catalogue of the entomology and ornithology specimens.
 After Giescke's death in 1833, John Scouler was appointed curator in 1834.
-During this time the collections were open to public two days a week from noon to 3pm, and to students at all times.
+During this time the collections were open to the public two days a week from noon to 3pm, and to students at all times.

 By this time the need for a new museum was deemed to be critical.
 This led to the construction of the building which now houses the Natural History Museum on Merrion Street.
 With the planned expansion and development of the museum, Scouler requested that a curator or Director be employed by the RDS.
 This led to the appointment of Alexander Carte in 1851.
 Carte overhauled and reorganised the collections, overseeing acquisitions from Sir Francis McClintock, Sir William Wilde, and Sir Richard Griffith.

 The museum took part in the International Exhibition of Art-Industry of 1853, exhibiting objects in the Hall of Antiquities, along with the RIA.
 Following this the museum opened five days a week to the public.

 The Science and Art Museum was established in 1877, becoming the National Museum of Science and Art in 1900, and the National Museum of Ireland after independence.
 It also included the collection of the Museum of Irish Industry, which had been founded in 1847.
 The collections of both the RIA and RDS formed the basis for the Archaeology and History section of the Museum at Kildare Street.
 This is the site originally opened in 1890 as the Dublin Museum of Science and Art, in the building designed by Sir Thomas Newenham Deane and his son, Thomas Manly Deane.
 Until 1922, the museum complex also included Leinster House, now the home of the Oireachtas.